Skip to content

 CategoryDescriptionDefault retentionAlways logged?

-DataMutationEntity Create / Update / Delete / SoftDelete365 daysYes
+DataMutationEntity Create / Update / Delete / SoftDelete3 years (ISO floor)Yes

 ConfigurationChangeSettings, feature flags~7 yearsYes